Los Angeles Welfare Fraud Attorney

 Defenses to Charges of Welfare Fraud

 An accusation of welfare fraud does not automatically mean that you will be charged with or convicted of a crime.
 If you are charged with welfare fraud the prosecution must prove that you are guilty beyond a reasonable doubt.
 You have the Constitutional right to defend yourself against any accusations of criminal wrongdoing.
-Hiring an experienced Los Angeles welfare fraud attorney is the best thing you can do if you have been accused of welfare fraud.
+Hiring an experienced Los Angeles defense attorney is the best thing you can do if you have been accused of welfare fraud.

 Your criminal defense attorney will argue any defense that may be appropriate for your case.
 Defenses to welfare fraud in California may include: